Best Oracle Client 2026

 Platforms: Windows, macOS, Linux (Java) | Pricing: Free | Oracle Client required: Bundled

 Oracle SQL Developer is Oracle's own free, Java-based IDE.
 It has the deepest native integration with Oracle Database features (Data Pump wizards, RMAN interfaces, Oracle REST Data Services) because it is maintained by the same vendor.
-It also bundles SQLcl, Oracle's modern command-line client.
+It also bundles SQLcl, Oracle's modern command-line client, and includes a built-in Database Diff for comparing schema objects between two connections.
 The main downsides are the Java runtime footprint, slower startup times, and a UI that feels dated compared to modern tools.

 Pros: Free.
 Official Oracle tool.
 Deep Oracle feature coverage (Data Miner, Migration Workbench, Unit Testing).
 Bundles SQLcl.
 Strong PL/SQL debugger.